Best GIC Rates in Canada 2026 — We Compared 8 Institutions

 In this guide, we compare GIC rates from 8 Canadian institutions as of March 2026, explain exactly what to look for, and help you decide whether a GIC or a high-interest savings account is the right move for your situation.

 Quick Summary: As of March 2026, the Bank of Canada’s overnight rate sits at 2.25% — largely stable since early 2026.
-The best 1-year non-redeemable GIC rates in Canada are around 3.40%, while the best 5-year rates reach up to 3.85%.
-For CDIC-insured GICs specifically, EQ Bank and Oaken Financial are consistently among the top performers.
-The gap between big bank GIC rates and online bank rates can be as large as 1.5 percentage points — on a $50,000 GIC, that’s $750 per year in lost interest.
+The best 1-year non-redeemable GIC rate from a CDIC-insured institution is around 3.15%, available from both EQ Bank 💰 $20 Bonus and Tangerine.
+For 5-year terms, Oaken Financial leads CDIC-insured options at 3.80%.
+The gap between big bank GIC rates and online bank rates is roughly 0.60 percentage points — on a $50,000 GIC, that’s approximately $300 per year in additional interest.

 📊 Best GIC Rates in Canada — March 2026 Comparison